Updated: May 18

 -DO create a safe place for your dog!
 A safe place could be a crate or a quiet room that no one else will enter.
 Your dog should enjoy going to their safe place and find it easy to rest there.
 Our dogs need a place to decompress from all their daily choices and need more time to do so when life is hectic.
 Note: your dog's safe place should be away from all of the company's hustle and bustle.

 -DON'T allow every person who enters the house to interact with your dog.
 Unless you have a highly social dog, being forced to interact with a large group of people or many different people on the same day or even week creates stress.
 Even worse, forcing a nervous dog to "get used" to the company only creates more anxiety and can lead to a dog bite.
 Using your safe place and an interactive food toy when company comes over will be more enjoyable for many dogs and less stressful for you!

-Note: Dog that do not usually get table scraps will have a hard time digesting them.
+Note: Dog that do not usually get table scraps will have a harder time digesting them.
 Getting too many table scraps or food high in fat like ham can cause diseases like pancreatitis in our dog.
-Pancreatitis is very painful, and for our dogs and requires medical intervention.
+Pancreatitis is very painful and requires medical intervention.